centerax/codeigniter-magento-api/README.markdown

-# CodeIgniter Magentp API Spark
+# CodeIgniter Magento API Spark

 This spark facilitates the access to all [Magento](http://www.magentocommerce.com/) Core API resources and methods.
 One library, one config file and that is it!